• Skip to primary navigation

 If you’ve never smoked a venison backstrap, golly are you in for a treat!
 Using applewood or another fruit wood adds just a touch of sweetness to compliment the flavor of the fresh venison that you may never cook your backstrap another way again.

-Though, of course, if you’re still wanting to enjoy grilled backstrap, I’ve got you covered there, too!
+Of course, if you want to enjoy grilled backstrap, I’ve got you covered there, too!

 Seasoning Venison Backstrap